-• The provider did not have risk assessments and procedures in place to monitor the safety of the premises such as control of substances hazardous to health (COSHH).
+- The provider did not have risk assessments and procedures in place to monitor the safety of the premises such as control of substances hazardous to health (COSHH).
 Cleaning products were stored in an unlocked cupboard.
-Following the inspection the provider sent us a copy of a list of substances hazardous to health in use and the signage which was displayed on the storage area.
+Following the inspection the provider sent us a copy of a list of substances hazardous to health in use. - We saw that the mops used for cleaning were not appropriately stored.